aws-amplify/learn/content/posts/README.md

-# Host an Amplify Post
+# Submit an Amplify Post

 Please add your post to our featured posts on the community site.